co-founder, Night Time Industries Association (NTIA); tv and film producer, Instrumental Pictures

-Alan D Miller is chairman of the Night Time Industries Association (NTIA).
-The NTIA was formed to promote the benefits and enormous contribution of the Night Time Industries, the entrepreneurs that create and innovate across the UK contributing £66 Billion per year in revenue and boosting employment, regenerating and generally improving our cities.
+Alan D Miller is co-founder and was first chairman (now Honorary Trustee) of the Night Time Industries Association (NTIA).
+The NTIA was formed to promote the benefits and enormous contribution of the Night Time Industries, the entrepreneurs that create and innovate across the UK contributing £70 Billion per year in revenue and boosting employment, regenerating and generally improving our cities.
 The NTIA provides a voice to challenge some of the problematic thinking hoisted on to UK entrepreneurs in policy and by local authorities – and to provide concrete alternatives.

 The campaign being run across Britain currently is #SaveNightlife and The NTIA encourages everyone to sign the petition to local MP’s and councillors at http://savenightlife.com/

 Alan was CEO of The Vibe Bar for almost 20 years as well as being co-founder of the Old Truman Brewery, a 10-acre site in London with over 200 companies, ranging from recording studios to art galleries, entertainment spaces, restaurants, bars, cafes, fashion and retail.
 It has helped regenerate a significant area of London, creating a new cultural quarter – demonstrating in reality what ‘Place Making’ is all about.
-Alan sat on The Arts Council’s London Arts Board for several years and now writes, directs and produces with his film partners in Argosy Pictures.
-Alan ran The New York Salon in NYC for a decade, a forum for inter-disciplinary, open debate.
+Alan sat on The Arts Council’s London Arts Board for several years and ran The New York Salon in NYC for a decade, a forum for inter-disciplinary, open debate.

-In the last year, Alan has spoken to audiences in Mumbai, Sydney, Melbourne, New York, Berlin and Amsterdam as well as regularly across the UK.
+In the last couple of years, Alan has spoken to audiences in Stockholm, Toronto, Mumbai, Vienna, Zurich, Berlin, Sydney, Melbourne, New York, Amsterdam and Warsaw as well as regularly across the UK.
 He writes and comments both nationally and internationally across most media.

 Follow Alan on Twitter @alanvibe.